rickwest/devsnippets/source/snippets/javascript/index.md

 ### Template String

-Normaly we write our string to atribute for a variables or to logs  of this way 'your content' but whit template string we use `` and this way we can input ou variavel of this way ${variable name} more fast and easy of 'string'+variable+'string again', you can put ereything, objects and functions.
+Normally, we write our string to attribute a variables or to logs this way “your content” but with template string we use “ and like this we can input our variable as ${variable name} in a fastest and easiest way than ‘string+variable+string again’ you can put everything like objects and functions.

 ### Code